CORE

 Documentation

-All documentation lives in a gitlab repository - and this enables user participation in a very straightforward way.
+All documentation lives in a GitLab repository - and this enables user participation in a very straightforward way.
 Whenever you find bugs, typos, or want to extend the documentation with a tutorial, an example or anything else, you can contribute your content with a merge request.

 Workshops

-On a regular basis introductory hands-on workshops are hosted by the team of CORE, to equip users with the skills and knowledge to run their code on the CORE computing cluster.
+On a regular basis introductory hands-on work<shops are hosted by the team of CORE, to equip users with the skills and knowledge to run their code on the CORE computing cluster.
 Target audience of the workshop are researchers comfortable running their programs on the commandline, previous experience of working on HPC environments are not needed.
 The workshop is open to everyone interested, access rights to CORE are necessary for participation and the registration by email required.
-Please contact balthasar.schachtner@med.uni-muenchen.de to register or to be placed on top of the waiting list for the next workshop.
+Please contact core.support@med.uni-muenchen.de to register or to be placed on the waiting list for the next workshop.

 Past workshops took place: